Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

 #### Batching and Pool of Buffers

+##### Duplicating Input and Output Buffers

 For using IDCT kernel we need three buffers for:

 - input data
 - input IDCT co-efficients
 - output data

-Since we want to design host side such that we can overlap different operations so we need to have duplicate buffers for all inputs and outputs.
+Since we want to design host side such that we can overlap different operations so we need to have duplicate buffers for all inputs and outputs kernel needs to process per call.
 Host application has a parameter called **maxScheduledBatches** which is used to define the level of duplicity, essentially how many buffers for storing different inputs or outputs for multiple kernel calls.
 The host application is written such that this parameter can be passed to host application at command line as argument.

  - **maxScheduledBatches = 1:**  Setting its value to 1 essentially means we have one buffer for storing only one input and output block.
 Because of this we cannot issue multiple kernel enqueues at the same time hence no overlapping of transactions can happen from host side.
 So write to device, kernel execution and read back from device all happen sequentially

   - **maxScheduledBatches > 1:**  Setting it to a value greater than 1 means we have duplicate resources and we can potentially enable overlapping transactions from host side

   You can also observe that **maxScheduledBatches** is the parameter which sizes all other vectors such as event vectors and wait list.
+To understand how **maxScheduledBatches > 1** enable overlapping of different operations lets define:

+  **Full Transaction**: as set of following enqueue operations from host for single kernel call:

+  * write input data to device
+  * execute kernel
-To understand how **maxScheduledBatches > 1** enable overlapping of different operations, lets define a "full transaction" as set of following enqueue ops from host: **{_write input data to device, execute kernel, read output data from device_}** .
-With multiple buffers available for input/output  data(maxScheduledBatches > 1) we can conceptually enqueue multiple full transactions on command queue in at a time which will potentially set stage for overlapping simple transactions.
+  * read output data from device

+  With multiple buffers available for each set of input and output  data buffers(maxScheduledBatches > 1) we can conceptually enqueue multiple full transactions on command queue at a time which will potentially set stage for overlapping between the execution of different full transactions.

+ ##### Multiple Command Queues

-  Given the potential created by maxScheduledBatches > 1, To achieve the overlapping transactions host uses three different in order command queues :
+  Given the potential created by **maxScheduledBatches > 1**, To achieve the overlapping transactions host uses three different in order command queues:
-  - first is used to enqueue all the tasks that move input data to device
+  - One is used to enqueue all the tasks that move input data to device
-  - seconds is used to enqueue all kernel executions
+  - Another is used to enqueue all kernel executions
-  - third is used to enqueue all device to host output data movements
+  - Third one is used to enqueue all device to host output data movements

-  The in order queues are used to make sure that data dependencies between multiple similar tasks ( like moving input data for 2nd kernel compute should not happen before input data for 1st kernel compute has finished since it may create contention of memory interface and lower performance) are defined implicitly.
+  The in order queues are used to make sure that data dependencies between multiple similar tasks ( like moving input data for 2nd kernel call should not happen before input data for 1st kernel call has finished since it may create contention of memory interface and lower performance) are defined implicitly.

   Now to understand main loop that does all task enqueueing and resource management please go to label "BATCH_PROCESSING_LOOP" near line no.68 and observe the following:
   - This loop has total number of iterations equal to maximum number of batches to be processed (passed as application commandline argument)